Pomeranian War: 1757–1758

 The Swedish army sent to Germany was only sufficient for taking possession of what had already been conquered by the Allies, but made the all necessary preparations to go on the offensive despite not having the necessary funds.
 The army's very premise, to suppress Frederick, was found false—on being notified of his victory at Rossbach on 5 November 1757, the Swedish commander Marshal Mattias Alexander von Ungern-Sternberg dared not obey the orders from his government and the French agent Marc René de Montalembert to lead his ill-equipped army in a march on Berlin, instead returning in November 1757 to Swedish Pomerania, where the Swedes were being besieged by the Prussians at Stralsund and Rügen.

 Von Ungern-Sternberg relinquished command on 21 December 1757 to Gustaf von Rosen, but von Rosen too was forced to lie idle, blockaded by the Prussians.
-This blockade was lifted by an invading Russian army on 18 June 1758, but von Rosen had grown tired of his thankless task and handed command over to Gustav David Hamilton.
+This blockade was lifted by an invading Russian army on 18 June 1758, but von Rosen had grown tired of his thankless task and handed command over to Gustaf David Hamilton.
 Augustin Ehrensvard captured Peenemünde hill on July 27, and Hamilton sent 16,000 men to support the Russians, who were besieging Küstrin.
 However, after their defeat at Zorndorf he decided instead to march to Saxony to join up with the Austrians.
-However, he got no further than Neuruppin in Brandenburg.
+However, he got no further than Neuruppin in Brandenburg, which was reached on 22 September.
 A detachment he sent from there suffered a heavy defeat on 26 September at the Battle of Tornow, but Major Carl Constantin De Carnall was able to reach Fehrbellin with 800 men to defend it from about 5,000 Prussians at a battle fought there on 28 September.

 After the failure of the Austrian invasion of Saxony, Hamilton left Neuruppin on 10 October and headed for the River Oder, in the hopes of joining up with the Russians.
 He failed in this and the Swedish force had to go into winter quarters, with Hamilton returning to Swedish Pomerania.
 The government blamed him for the force's failure and pressured him into resigning his command, which Hamilton did on 23 November 1758.
 Hamilton was replaced as commander on 19 December the same year with Jacob Albrecht von Lantingshausen.